Ignoramuses/bing-bing-wahoo/README.md

     - Triggered by clicking the attack button while sprinting.
 Works midair and on the ground, however ground activation may be annoying, so it is configurable through Mod Menu.
+    - Once you land, you begin sliding on your stomach.

+- Sliding
+  - By diving or sneaking on a slope, you will begin to slide.
+  - Both stairs and slopes from [Automobility](https://github.com/FoundationGames/Automobility) count as slopes.
+  - Once you're sliding on flat ground, you can control your movement by looking around.
+  - If the floor you're sliding on is in the `#bingbingwahoo:slides` tag, sliding mechanics are changed slightly, such as being able to go a longer distance.

 - Bonking
     - Hitting a wall too hard will knock you over for a bit!